 Goji berries are another of our top 10 superfoods and are additionally one of the highest fruit-based sources of beta-carotene and vitamin C.

 Golden berries (Physalis peruviana) are a unique South American fruit species native to areas of Peru, Ecuador and Colombia.
 Producing shiny orange-yellow fruit the size of a marble, golden berries are a now popular dried super fruit known for their higher amounts of antioxidants and unique plant compounds.

-Also called groundcherries, cape gooseberries or Incan berries, they contain certain carotenoids, withanolides and polyphenols, well researched for their antioxidant and anti-inflammatory attributes particularly identified to inhibit the growth of liver, lung and oral cancers.
+Also called groundcherries, cape gooseberries or Incan berries, they contain certain carotenoids, withanolides and polyphenols, well researched for their antioxidant and anti-inflammatory attributes.

 Golden berries are a great source of plant-based vitamin C and are another superfruit variety to consider adding to your diet to help increase daily intake.